Case Studies

 Intent Real-time visual spectacle on a 360° stage driven by live gameplay

-Core Mechanic In-game events (kills, eliminations, wins) trigger generative visuals mapped to the stage
+Core Mechanic In-game events (kills, resources, eliminations, wins) trigger generative visuals mapped to the stage

 Journey Game starts → player actions happen → stage reacts in real-time → broadcast captures it all